crystal-lang/crystal-website/_posts/2023-07-06-windows-support-1.9.md

 ## Dynamic linking

-Much of the work in these three months went into supporting load-time dynamic linking on Windows as seamlessly as possible, and you can now use the `-Dpreview_dll` compile-time flag to opt in to experimental dynamic linking support.
+Much of the work in the past three months went into supporting load-time dynamic linking on Windows as seamlessly as possible.
+You can now use the `-Dpreview_dll` compile-time flag to opt in to experimental dynamic linking support.
 More details can be found in the reference manual ([1.9](https://crystal-lang.org/reference/1.9/guides/static_linking.html), [master](https://crystal-lang.org/reference/master/guides/static_linking.html)).
 A brief summary is:

 * `@[Link("foo")]` will now instruct the compiler to search for `foo-static.lib` before `foo.lib` when linking statically, or `foo-dynamic.lib` before `foo.lib` when linking dynamically, allowing both libraries to be served side-by-side in the same directory.
 * Static linking implies `/MT` and dynamic linking implies `/MD`.
 Your own C libraries should be built with the appropriate MSVC linker flags.